James-Akerman/yahoo-finance-anz-cba-etl/README.md

 *** Caution: ***

-For where requires directory path, please change to your own file path acoordingly as the example below:
+For where requires directory path, please change {user} to according to your own file path as the example below:

-prefs = {"download.default_directory" : f"/Users/lino/Desktop/Bootcamp/etl-project"}
+prefs = {"download.default_directory" : f"/Users/{user}/Desktop/Bootcamp/etl-project"}

 # Complete ETL Process.ipnb include entire ETL process in one integrated script